oracle-livelabs/pts/orcl-dbcs-19c/bkup-recovery/bkup-recovery.md

     - Client Subnet: LLXXXXX-SUBNET-PUBLIC Public Subnet
     - Hostname prefix: db-clone
     - Database name: WSDBB
-    - Password: DatabaseCloud#22_
+    - Password: Use the strong password written down in your notes.
-    - Enter the source database's TDE wallet or RMAN password: DatabaseCloud#22_
+    - Enter the source database's TDE wallet or RMAN password: Use the strong password written down in your notes.

 5. Click **Create Database**.
 Status is Provisioning...